HedleyPty/Regular-expressions/chapter2.md

 ##Analyzing a Python file

 You can read any kind of code or program using R. I have loaded a Python file.
-Use the R function **list.files()** to show the file in the working directory.
-Read the file using the R function **python <- readLines("python file.py")**. **Which of the following is the regular expression (in R) to determine the attributes of a Python class?**
+Use the R function **list.files()** to show the python file in the working directory.
+Read the file using the R function **python <- readLines("python file.py")**. **Which of the following regular expressions (in R) does determine the attributes of a Python class?**
 *** =pre_exercise_code
 ```{r}
 python.file <- c( "import math",